byzer-org/byzer-lang/README.md

-## MLSQL - A cross,distributed platform which is the combination of BigData and AI.
+## MLSQL - A cross,distributed platform unions BigData and AI.

-MLSQL is a Language akin to SQL which covers most scenes e.g. batch, stream,crawler,AI you may meet.
+MLSQL is also  a Language akin to SQL which you can use to do batch, stream,crawler and AI.

 ## Usage: